MazurkiewiczMatt/ScionBot_CodePlay/README.md

 ![Amazon mentions plot](/results/mentions_over_time.png)

 Figure 1: Example of mentions of Amazon over the week.
-Note the Amazon Prime Day.
+Note the Amazon Prime Day (2nd day on the graph which was the 13th of October)

 ---